anoopkcn/zenv/README.md

 # zenv
 Zenv - A virtual environment manager for supercomputers

-`zenv` is a flexible python environment manager that simplifies the setup, activation, and management of project environments that has a module system.
+`zenv` is a flexible python environment manager that simplifies the setup, activation, and management of project environments.

 ## Features